 How to connect an Xbox One controller to a Mac

 Okay, so now we’ve established that it’s pretty easy to connect a DualShock 4 controller to a Mac, an Xbox One controller shouldn’t be much harder, should it?
-Sadly, due to the way that the Xbox One controller was designed (including use of Microsoft’s proprietary wireless connectivity system and not Bluetooth like the PS4 controller), it means that it’s not possible to use Bluetooth to wirelessly connect the controller - even when using the official wireless adaptor.
+Sadly, that's not the case - even when using the official wireless adaptor.

 Although connecting via Bluetooth is out of the question, there is a way to connect an Xbox One controller to a Mac via a micro-USB cable, but it’s a bit more complex than with Sony’s DualShock 4 controller.